cemeyer/hash_ring/README.md

 The original Golang implementation keeps a ring of string nodes.
 When a client asks for appropriate node(s), it is given back those strings.
-This variation instead tracks `uint32_t` nodes.
-This choice lets callers use their own association between the 32-bit number space and whatever their nodes are (in our case, probably drive numbers rather than strings).
+This variation instead tracks 24-bit node ids.
+This choice lets callers use their own association between the 24-bit number space and whatever their nodes are (in our case, probably drive numbers rather than strings).

 Additionally, the original implementation's `Get()` family of functions took